2023 Diversity and Virginia Hart Special Recognition Awards

+The 24th anniversary of the State Council on Affirmative Action's annual Diversity Awards were celebrated on October 27, 2023.
 The SCAA established the Diversity Award in 2000 to recognize the achievements of outstanding affirmative action and equal employment opportunity practices among state agencies.
 The Diversity Award is structured to recognize state agencies, Wisconsin Technical Colleges and UW campuses for their strong commitment to the recruitment, retention and promotion of a diverse classified workforce as measured by the creation of programs, initiatives, and practices.

 In addition to the annual Diversity Award, the SCAA began recognizing institutions of higher learning in 2003 for their exceptional efforts in preparing minorities, women, and persons with disabilities for employment in the State of Wisconsin.
 In 2004, the award was named The Ann Lydecker Educational Diversity Award to honor UW-River Falls Chancellor Ann Lydecker.
-The Ann Lydecker Award is structured to recognize exceptional efforts made by University of Wisconsin campuses for their recruitment and retention of a diverse student and faculty workforce as evidenced by data showing improved outcomes.
+The Ann Lydecker Award is structured to recognize exceptional efforts made by University of Wisconsin campuses for their rrecruitment and retention of a diverse student and faculty workforce as evidenced by data showing improved outcomes.

 The Outstanding Leadership and Lifetime of Service diversity awards were created in 2019 in commemoration of the 20th anniversary of the Diversity Award.
 These awards recognize state employees state employees in leadership roles or with 15+ years of service, employed by state agencies, Wisconsin Technical Colleges and University of Wisconsin system campuses who have exhibited exemplary service in the areas of inclusion, diversity, and wellness.
 These awards are given to individuals who have created and maintained an inclusive, healthy, and positive work environment, and promoted equity, acceptance, and understanding of different backgrounds.